STEVE INSKEEP, Host:

 If your ears cannot quite hear what someone is saying, you might want to try listening with your skin.
 New research shows that sensations on the skin can help you understand speech.
 NPR's Jon Hamilton has the story, so listen up.

 JON HAMILTON: It's been clear for a long time that hearing involves more than just our ears.
 Bryan Gick is a professor of phonetics at the University of British Columbia.

-Professor BRYAN GICK (Phonetics, University of British Columbia): From our brain's point of view, we can hear with our eyes.
+BRYAN GICK: From our brain's point of view, we can hear with our eyes.

 HAMILTON: Gick says that's why people in a noisy room are more likely to understand someone if they can see the speaker's lips.
 But Gick wanted to see whether hearing could also be influenced by our sense of touch.
 So, he had a graduate student round up some volunteers.
 They listened to a person making speech sounds - pa, ba, ta, da.
 Meanwhile, the graduate student stood by with a turkey baster.